Anna E. Mazzucco, PhD and Diana Zuckerman, PhD

 For more information, see our summary of that study here.

 ALCL caused by breast implants can result in swelling, which is often mistaken for an infection and treated with antibiotics.
-Antibiotics are not effective against ALCL and the delay in timely and appropriate treatment for ALCL is dangerous.
-Dr. Anna Mazzucco of the Cancer Prevention and Treatment Fund published a response to this study,2 urging physicians to respond quickly and to check patients who have swelling near their implants for ALCL.
-This would require cytology testing rather than testing for bacteria.
-The authors of the original study also published a response to Dr. Mazzucco’s article, expressing similar concerns.3
+Antibiotics are ineffective against ALCL and the delay in timely and appropriate treatment for ALCL is dangerous.

 Unfortunately, some health insurance companies have traditionally not covered the cost of medical tests or treatment for women with breast problems related to cosmetic breast implants.
-The latest studies clearly indicate that this can result in undetected cancer of the immune system (ALCL), which can be fatal.
+The published articles on ALCL clearly indicate that this can result in undetected cancer of the immune system (ALCL), which can be fatal.
 In addition, delays in treatment for ALCL can be extremely expensive for patients and their insurance companies; the companies would be required to pay for treatment for ALCL when it is eventually diagnosed at a later stage.

 - Miranda RN, Aladily TN, Prince HM, et al: Breast implant–associated anaplastic large-cell lymphoma: Long-term follow-up of 60 patients.
 J Clin Oncol 32:114-120, 2014.